 Sandboxing: A sandbox is similar to a virtual machine.
 It is a separate, contained virtual environment where testing can safely take place.
 Sandboxing is a common malware detection technique: many anti-malware tools open and execute potentially malicious files in a sandbox to see what they do.
 Some client-side browser isolation products use sandboxes to keep web browsing activity safely contained within the sandbox.

 Because client-side browser isolation involves actually loading potentially malicious content on the user device, it still poses a risk to users and networks.
 Physical separation of harmful code from the device is a core concept of the other types of browser isolation; client-side browser isolation does not have this separation.

 By isolating browser sessions in a controlled environment, malicious content and code is kept off user devices and away from the organization's network.
 For example, a drive-by download attack would have no effect on a user within an organization that uses browser isolation.
 The download would take place on a remote server or in a sandbox and would be destroyed at the end of the browsing session.

-Zero trust is an approach to information security in which no user, web traffic, application, or device is trusted by default.
-A zero trust security model assumes that even though a user has safely loaded a website 99 times, the website might be compromised on the 100th time.
+A Zero Trust security model assumes that even though a user has safely loaded a website 99 times, the website might be compromised on the 100th time.
 Browser isolation is one way to implement this assumption in practice.